catseye/The-Dossier/article/Recollected Games.md

 Road Runner (arcade game).

-Asterix im Morgenland / Asterix and the Magic Carpet (C64/PC/etc?).
+Asterix and the Magic Carpet -- https://en.wikipedia.org/wiki/Asterix_and_the_Magic_Carpet_(Coktel_Vision_video_game)

 Doctor Who and the Mines of Terror -- https://en.wikipedia.org/wiki/Doctor_Who_and_the_Mines_of_Terror

 Games I'd Like to Play
 ----------------------

-Because I've heard good things about them, possibly in articles in magazines, but which I probably never will, because time.
+...but which I probably never will, because time.

+Some of these are because they come highly recommended, and some of them are just because I read a review in a magazine and they sound intguining.

 ### Macbeth

 *   available for: Commodore 64
 *   genre: Text Adventure

+The review made it sound intruiging.

 ### Oo-Topos

 *   genre: Text Adventure

+The review made it sound intruiging.

 ### Amnesia

 *   genre: Text Adventure

+There was a review, but I'm not sure how intruiged I am.

 ### Tass Times in Tone Town

 *   genre: Text Adventure

+The review made it sound intruiging.

 ### Mask of the Sun

 *   genre: Text Adventure

+The review made it sound intruiging.

 ### A Mind Forever Voyaging

 *   genre: Text Adventure
 *   published by: Infocom

+Comes highly recommended.

 ### The Lurking Horror

 *   genre: Text Adventure
 *   published by: Infocom

+Assorted hearsay has made it sound intruiging.

 ### Moonmist

 *   genre: Text Adventure
 *   published by: Infocom

+Assorted hearsay has made it sound intruiging.

 ### Anchorhead